FedAdaVR: Adaptive Variance Reduction for Robust Federated Learning under Limited Client Participation: Impact of Variance Reduction and Adaptive Optimisation

 \section{Impact of Variance Reduction and Adaptive Optimisation}

-To rigorously evaluate the individual contributions of our proposed components, we conduct an ablation study comparing the full \textsc{FedAdaVR} algorithm against two dismantled variants: (i) \textsc{FedAdaVR-NoVR}, which removes the variance reduction mechanism while retaining the optimiser (Adagrad for this case); and (ii) \textsc{FedAdaVR-NoOpt}, which removes the server-side adaptive optimiser while retaining variance reduction.
+To rigorously evaluate the individual contributions of our proposed components, we conduct an ablation study comparing the full \textsc{FedAdaVR} algorithm against two dismantled variants: (i) \textsc{FedAdaVR-NoVR}, which removes the variance reduction mechanism while retaining the optimiser (Adagrad for this case); and (ii) \textsc{FedAdaVR-NoOPT}, which removes the server-side adaptive optimiser while retaining variance reduction.
 All ablation experiments are performed on the CIFAR-10 dataset under the LQ-1 partitioning scheme, strictly adhering to the experimental protocols and hyperparameter settings detailed in Table~\ref{tab:ExperimentalDetails} (with $\eta_s = \eta_c = 0.01$).

-Figure \ref{fig:ablation} illustrates the convergence trajectories of these variants.
-As expected, \textsc{FedAdaVR} demonstrates clear superiority, achieving the lowest loss and highest accuracy, even though it initially performed the same as \textsc{FedAdaVR-NoVR}.
-Specifically, we observe that removing variance reduction (\textsc{FedAdaVR-NoVR}) results in high variance and, consequently, lower accuracy in later rounds, confirming that the SAGA-style VR technique is crucial for mitigating variance arising from partial client participation.
-Conversely, removing the adaptive optimiser (\textsc{FedAdaVR-NoOPT}) results in slower convergence, highlighting the necessity of the adaptive optimiser for efficient training.
-These results confirm that the performance gains of \textsc{FedAdaVR} come from the synergistic combination of variance reduction and adaptive optimisation, rather than either component in isolation.
+Figure~\ref{fig:ablation_and_time} (left) in the main text illustrates the convergence trajectories of these variants. \textsc{FedAdaVR} demonstrates clear superiority, achieving the lowest loss and highest accuracy.
+Neither component strictly dominates; rather, they serve complementary and necessary roles.
+Removing variance reduction (\textsc{FedAdaVR-NoVR}) leads to severe instability and high variance in later rounds, confirming that the SAGA-style variance reduction technique is crucial for mitigating the sampling variance induced by partial client participation.
+Conversely, removing the adaptive optimiser (\textsc{FedAdaVR-NoOPT}) yields stable but exceedingly slow convergence, confirming that coordinate-wise step adaptation is essential for handling the severe parameter update imbalance caused by heterogeneous data distributions.
+In summary, variance reduction provides the necessary stability whilst the adaptive optimiser drives convergence speed, and the synergistic combination of both is required to achieve the performance gains reported in Section~\ref{ExperimentalResultsComparisonSOTA}.